Ab

 Unacceptable Materials:

-- Diseased, or insect-infested houseplants, invasive plants, or contaminated soil
+- Diseased or infested houseplants, invasive plants, or contaminated soil

 How do I use the bags provided in the starter kit?

-The compostable bags provided in your starter kit are large enough to fit in either the kitchen caddy or the outdoor collection bin.
-You can use them in either bin based on your personal preference.
+The compostable bags in your starter kit are large enough to fit in the indoor kitchen caddy.

 You are not required to use the bags.
-If you choose to not use the bags, we recommend lining the bin with newspaper or other paper materials for easier clean-up after your bin has been emptied.
+If you choose not to use the bags, we recommend using paper bags or lining the bin with newspaper or other paper materials for easier cleanup after your bin has been emptied.

 My bags are breaking when I try to transfer them.
 What can I do?

-Because the bags are meant to breakdown and be composted, they can be fragile.
-Bags are more likely to break if there is a high volume of liquid included with your food scraps.
+Because the bags are meant to break down and be composted, they can be fragile.
+Bags are more likely to break if a high volume of liquid is included in your food scraps.
 To increase the lifespan of the bags, reduce the amount of liquids that are going into your bin.
 You may also try lining the bottom of your compostable bags with paper towels/napkins or shredded paper to soak up the moisture from food scraps.
+Storing scraps in your fridge or freezer between collection days is also helpful.

 Can I get more bags from DPW if I run out?
 Where can I get replacement bags?

-If you prefer to purchase your own, you can utilize any compostable bag that is 3 or more gallons in size and has the BPI Certified Compostable logo.
-Compostable bags can be purchased from local retailers such as Walmart, Target, or Ace Hardware, or online.
+You may purchase any compostable bag that is three or more gallons in size and has the BPI Certified Compostable logo.
+Compostable bags can be purchased from local retailers such as Walmart, Target, or Ace Hardware or online.
 Examples of brands of bags can be found here.

 Please note that you are not required to use the compostable bags.
-If you choose to not use the bags, you can simply put your food waste directly in your outdoor bin – just be sure to clean your bin on a regular basis to prevent odor and pests.
-You may also use a paper bag or line bottom of the outdoor bin with newspaper or other paper materials for easier clean-up after your container is emptied.
+If you choose not to use the bags, you can simply put your food waste directly in your outdoor bin – just be sure to clean your bin regularly to prevent odor and pests.
+You may also use a paper bag or line the bottom of the outdoor bin with newspaper or other paper materials for easier clean-up after your container is emptied.

 What happens to the food waste collected?

-Food waste is collected through this program is primarily brought to Prince George’s Country Composting Facility and processed into compost.
+Food waste collected through this program is primarily brought to the Prince George’s County Organics Composting Facility and processed into compost.

-Participants in the pilot program received 5 lbs of finished compost.
-If you wish to purchase compost, bags can be purchased from many major and local garden and home improvement stores in and around the District.
+Participants will receive 5 lbs of finished compost each year.
+If you wish to purchase additional compost, a variety of brands of compost can be purchased from many major and local garden and home improvement stores in and around the District.

 I moved to another single-family home in the District.
 Can I change my address?

-My bin is gross, how to I clean it?
+My bin is gross; how do I clean it?

 We recommend rinsing your bin with soap and water between uses.
-Your kitchen caddy is dishwasher safe, however, do NOT heat dry.
+Your kitchen caddy is dishwasher safe, but do NOT heat dry it.

-To better control odor, you can line the bottom of your kitchen caddy or collection bin with shredded newspapers or store food scraps in the freezer or refrigerator until your collection date.
+To better control odor, you can line the bottom of your kitchen caddy or collection bin with paper products (e.g., napkins, paper towels, brown paper bags, or shredded newspapers) or store food scraps in the freezer or refrigerator until your collection date.

 I received an “Oops” tag – what does that mean?

-“Oops” tags are not meant to punish you, rather, they are an educational tool to help you divert your food scraps better.
+“Oops” tags are not meant to punish you; they are an educational tool to help you better divert your food scraps.
 Mistakes happen, especially with a new program, but we encourage you to take corrective action and learn from the feedback on the “Oops” tag.

 What is the purpose of this program?